Global Bandits: Regret Analysis of the WAGP

-Recall that the estimated expected reward of arm $k$ is equal to its expected reward corresponding to the global parameter estimate.
-We will show that as more arms are selected, the global parameter estimate will converge to the true value of the global parameter.
-However, if $\theta_{*}$ lies close to the boundary of the optimality region of $k^{*}(\theta_{*})$, the global parameter estimate may fall outside of the optimality region of $k^{*}(\theta_{*})$ for a large number of time steps, thereby resulting in a large regret.
-Let $\Theta^{\text{sub}}(\theta_{*})$ be the suboptimality region for given global parameter $\theta_{*}$, which is defined as the subset of parameter space in which an arm in the set ${\cal K} \setminus k^{*}(\theta_{*})$ is optimal, i.e., $\Theta^{\text{sub}}(\theta_{*}) := \cup_{k' \in {\cal K} \setminus k^{*}(\theta_{*})} \Theta_{k'}$.
-In order to bound the expected number of such deviations from the optimality region, for any arm $k$ we define a metric called the \emph{suboptimality distance}, which is equal to the smallest distance between the value of the global parameter and suboptimality region.
+We will show that as time proceeds, the global parameter estimate will converge to $\theta_{*}$.
+However, if $\theta_{*}$ lies close to $\Theta^{\text{sub}}(\theta_{*})$, the global parameter estimate may fall into the suboptimality region for a large number of times, thereby resulting in a large regret.
+In order to bound the expected number of times this happens, we define the \emph{suboptimality distance} as the smallest distance between the global parameter and the suboptimality region.

 \begin{definition} For a given global parameter $\theta_{*}$, the \textit{suboptimality distance} is defined as

 \end{definition}